-5 See Figure A1 for an example.
+6 See Figure A1 for an example.

-6 The manner in which these data are collected help alleviate concerns of survey response bias: the procedure for collecting smoking information starts with using medical records, physician reports, or observed behaviors; if these sources are unavailable, smoking information is recorded by the mother's report (National Center for Health Statistics, 1987).
+7 The manner in which these data are collected help alleviate concerns of survey response bias: the procedure for collecting smoking information starts with using medical records, physician reports, or observed behaviors; if these sources are unavailable, smoking information is recorded by the mother's report (National Center for Health Statistics, 1987).
 Smulian et al. (2001) find that 86 percent of hospital staff in New Jersey maternity facilities used either prenatal care records or maternal hospital medical records as the source of the smoking information.
 They also found that only 6 percent of hospital staff in New Jersey used the mother's report.

-facing tax law changes, the period before a tax law change is marked by a sizable increase in newspaper coverage and political donations, illustrating that tax changes occur during time periods of substantial information provision and attempts at persuasion.
-The period before and after a tax law change is marked by an increase in both place-based legal restrictions and anti-smoking appropriations, illustrating the simultaneous use of other dissuasive policies.
-These findings illustrate that potentially important non-price factors are not held constant in the lawmaking process.
+facing tax law changes, the period before a tax law change is marked by a sizable increase in newspaper coverage and political donations.
+This illustrates that tax changes occur during time periods of substantial information provision and attempts at persuasion.
+The period before and after a tax law change is also marked by an increase in both place-based legal restrictions and anti-smoking appropriations, illustrating the simultaneous use of other dissuasive policies.
+These findings establish that potentially important non-price factors are not held constant in the lawmaking process.

-Second, we examine the relative importance of price and non-price factors on the suppression of demand that occurs around changes in tax law.
-We demonstrate that the decline in consumption around cigarette tax law changes is partly explained by the adoption of place-based legal restrictions, increases in newspaper coverage, and increases in anti-smoking appropriations, even after accounting for the changes in cigarette taxes.
+Second, we examine the relative importance of price and non-price factors on the decrease in cigarette consumption that occurs around changes in tax law.
+We demonstrate that this decrease in consumption is partly explained by the adoption of place-based legal restrictions, increases in newspaper coverage, and increases in anti-smoking appropriations, even after accounting for the changes in cigarette taxes.
 Controlling for even our partial list of non-price factors dramatically influences the estimated importance of price effects: the inclusion of these controls reduces the estimated responsivity to the tax by roughly half.

-Taken together, these results suggest that a meaningful degree of the decline in demand occurring during a sin tax change arises from non-price factors.
+Taken together, these results suggest that a meaningful degree of the decrease in demand occurring during a sin tax change arises from non-price factors.
 In our third set of analyses, we investigate additional predictions that arise if non-price factors are at work.
-Because the increase in non-price factors often occurs well in advance of the tax change, decline in demand due to these factors should occur well before taxes become relevant for prices.
-Directly comparing the time-path of demand in states facing a tax change to that in states facing no tax change, we find that demand diverges well in advance of the tax change.
-Furthermore, the degree of this anticipatory decline in demand is uncorrelated with the size of the tax change that is ultimately enacted, suggesting that the responses are not well explained by expectations of future price increases.
+Because the increase in non-price factors often occurs well in advance of the tax change, decrease in demand due to these factors should occur well before taxes become relevant for prices.
+Directly comparing the time-path of demand in states facing a tax change to that in states facing no tax change, we find that demand diverges well in advance of the tax change.8 Furthermore, the degree of this anticipatory decrease in demand is uncorrelated with the size of the tax change that is ultimately enacted, suggesting that the responses are not well explained by expectations of future price increases.

-In sum, our results support the view that tax laws change more than prices.
-While a tax unambiguously does shape financial incentives, its impact on informational, psychological, and sociological factors shaping demand may be at least of comparable quantitative importance.
+In sum, our results support the view that the process of changing tax laws changes more than just prices.
+While this process does unambiguously shape financial incentives, its impact on informational, psychological, and sociological factors influencing demand may be of at least comparable quantitative importance.
 Furthermore, changes in sin taxes are often only one prong of a multi-pronged attempt to dissuade the target behavior.
 A complete economic theory of sin taxation must accommodate these factors.
 A complete legal theory of expressive effects must better account for those that occur as a result of the ideas communicated by all the activities and debate that surround and accompany the process of legal change.